Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

 ---
-### Troubleshooting SwitchBot Robot Vacuum K10+ Pro Combo Stops Running Immediately after Leaving the Station

-Thank you for reaching out to us.
-We sincerely apologize for the inconvenience caused by the issue with your Robot Vacuum K10+ Pro Combo.
-We appreciate the opportunity to assist you and would like to provide a solution to the problem where the robot stops running immediately after leaving the station.
-This issue can sometimes occur if the firmware version of the robot is outdated.
-We have resolved this in firmware version 1.1.040.
-If you haven’t updated yet, please follow these steps:
-1. Open the SwitchBot App.
-2. Select your Robot Vacuum K10+ Pro Combo.
-3. Tap the gear icon (settings).
-4. Go to Firmware & Battery and update the firmware.
-If the issue persists after updating, kindly provide a video showing the robot stopping immediately after starting a cleaning task.
-This will help us escalate the matter to our R&D team for further investigation.

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

----
-### Can SwitchBot Robot Vacuum K10+ Pro Combo Be Set to a Cat Voice?

-Currently, the K10+ Pro Combo and the S10 do not support setting the voice to a cat sound.
-We sincerely apologize for not being able to meet your request at this time.
-However, we truly value your feedback and will consider this as a potential feature for future updates.

----